Are you going to the UK for further studies or work? This guide is a mere attempt to tell you what it is like to live, work and study in the UK.

 If you applied for a bank account and were unsuccessful, then try a different one.
 There are 5-6 major banks and a few other building societies (smaller banks); you might find one that accepts your application.

 Your Indian mobile phone will work fine in the UK and there is a good chance that your mobile network provider will work too.
-Buying a new sim is very easy and cost nothing to a few pounds.
+Buying a new sim is very easy and costs nothing to a few pounds.

 You call everybody by their first names including your teachers and bosses.
 Drop the “ji”.